PrismarineJS/prismarine-chat/README.md

 Returns a prismarine-chat representation of the message recieved from the 'chat' packet, example shown [here](examples/minecraftprotocol_fromnotch/fromnotch.js)

+#### static ChatMessage.fromNetwork(messageType, messageParameters)

+(1.19+) Loads a chat message sent by server that needs to be formatted on client side.

 ### MessageBuilder()

 #### setBold (val: boolean) : this